home

 Begin fifth slides at comfortable dynamic levels.
 Forcing volume through the break before establishing coordination creates strain patterns that require months to unlearn.
 Moderate volume allows focus on pure coordination.

 As mixed voice becomes reliable, gradually increase dynamics.
-Power in passaggio comes from coordination efficiency, not from muscular force — a principle also central to humming octaves for high note strength, which builds the same coordination through closed-mouth resonance.
+Power in passaggio comes from coordination efficiency, not from muscular force.
+This principle is also central to humming octaves for high note strength, which builds the same coordination through closed-mouth resonance.
 You should be able to crescendo through the break without sudden quality shifts or strain.

 Combine fifth slides with other break work: lip trills for resistance training, octave exercises for range integration, and straw phonation for mixed voice back-pressure.
 Each approach addresses the same coordination challenge from different angles, building comprehensive passaggio facility.